openvinotoolkit/openvino_tensorflow/README.md

 The above instructions are derived from the [TensorFlow C++ and Python Image Recognition Demo].

-All of the above commands are available in the [nGraph TensorFlow examples] directory.
+All of the above commands are available in the [examples] directory.
 To classify your own images, modify the `infer_image.py` file in this directory.

 ### Add runtime options for a CPU backend